 - Lactose intolerance test: for identifying intolerance to lactose sugars found in milk

-Hormones orchestrate the functioning of nearly every body system.
+Hormones orchestrate the functioning of nearly every body system from hunger to reproduction, from energy to mental health and even the immune system.
 When one element of the hormone orchestra is out of balance, the whole body and mind can feel out of tune.
-Tests available for men and women.
+Tests available for men and women:

 - Thyroid Screen: Thyroid hormones are essential regulators of the body’s metabolism and imbalances can affect virtually every metabolic process in the body, exerting signifiant affects on mood, energy levels, weight and sex drive.
 NHS tests typically measure TSH and sometimes T4.
 The thyroid test goes deeper and evaluates imbalances that often go undetected with more limited assessments.